quixio/twitter-connector/README.md

 # twitter-connector
 # Quix Twitter Connector

-A Quix model can consume data from almost any source.
-In this case we'll be using the a Twitter developer account to consume Twitter data with a view to performing some real time analysis later on.
+A Quix model can be used to bridge data from almost any source.
+In this case we'll be using a Twitter developer account to stream Tweet data with a view to running real time ML models on the feed later on.

 To connect Quix to Twitter you'll need: